-In 1889, the Standard Oil Company began construction on a 235-acre refinery complex in Whiting, Indiana.
+In 1889, the Standard Oil Company began construction on its massive, 235-acre refinery in Whiting, Indiana.
 Today owned by BP, the Whiting refinery is the largest in the United States.

-Whiting fielded a baseball team in 2012.
+In 2012, Whiting fielded a baseball team.
 On June 3, the North-west Indiana Oilmen crushed the Southland Vikings 14-3 at Oil City Stadium in Standard Diamonds Park for the first win in franchise history.
-The team is one of eight in the Midwest Collegiate League, a pre-minor league.
+The Oilmen team became one of eight in the Midwest Collegiate League, a pre-minor baseball league.

 Standard Oil’s giant refinery in Whiting, Indiana, processed “sour crude” in the early 1900s.
 Now owned by BP, it is the largest U.S. refinery.
 The city of Whiting incorporated in 1903.

-“The name Oil City Stadium celebrates Whiting’s history as a refinery town tucked away in the Northwest corner of Indiana for over 120 years,” says team owner Don Popravak.
-“The BP Refinery, located just beyond they outfield fence is a constant reminder of the blue collar attitude Whiting was built on,” he adds.
+“The name Oil City Stadium celebrates Whiting’s history as a refinery town tucked away in the Northwest corner of Indiana for over 120 years,” noted team owner Don Popravak.
+“The BP Refinery, located just beyond they outfield fence is a constant reminder of the blue collar attitude Whiting was built on,” he added.

 The American Oil & Gas Historical Society preserves U.S. petroleum history.
 Become an AOGHS supporting member and help maintain this energy education website and expand historical research.
 For more information, contact email@example.com. © 2020 Bruce A. Wells.